aimms/user-guide/aimms-ide/Aimms/Page Manager/Page Objects/Pivot Table/Properties/General2.rst

 The pivot table is customizable by the end user in various ways.
 Because you do not want to make the same customizations over and over again each time that you have closed and re-opened a page, the pivot table allows you to save the current Layout or State.
-This state info is saved into a file that is separate from the project file itself, and Aimms distinguishes between a developer state file and an end-user state file.
+This state info is saved into a file that is separate from the project file itself, and AIMMS distinguishes between a developer state file and an end-user state file.